 Payment is accepted by cash, debit/ credit card, or BACS transfer.
 Please note that if a pet is registered with our practice we will assume that any person other than the registered pet owner who may bring the pet in for treatment is duly authorised by the registered pet owner to seek treatment for the pet and to incur costs for which the registered pet owner will be liable.
 Where a pet is not registered with our practice we will assume that the individual requesting treatment accepts liability for all costs incurred.

 We strongly support the principle of insuring your pet against unexpected illness or accidents.
 Subject to satisfactory insurance with a CVS approved insurer, the practice can, at the client’s request, submit a claim directly to the insurer.
 In such cases, the client must pay the excess and any excluded amounts at the end of the consultation or upon demand and, in the event that a claim is refused by the insurers, will remain liable for our fees.
 In the event that an insurer fails to acknowledge our claim or respond to communications from us within 30 days we will treat this as a refused claim and seek to recover the full cost from you.
 You may, of course, seek to recover the costs directly from your insurer should this occur.
-The practice does not make any charge for this service.

 You must advise us prior to any treatment if you wish us to submit a claim to your insurer in respect of our fees and complete an Insurance Claim Declaration.
 If you do not advise us in advance that you us to submit a claim directly to your insurer you will be liable to pay our fees as they become due and may then seek to recoup the cost from your insurer yourself.